Loyal Order of Moose: Organization

 Local units are called "Lodges", state groups are "State Associations" and the national authority is the "Supreme Lodge of the World", which meets annually.
 In 1923 there were 1,669 lodges "promulgated in every civilized country controlled by the Caucasian race".
 In 1966 3,500 lodges were reported in every US state, Guam, Canada, Bermuda and England.
 In 1979 the Order had 36 State Associations and over 4,000 Lodges.
 Today it has 1,600 Lodges in 49 states, four Canadian provinces, and the United Kingdom.

 The entire membership is sometimes referred to as the "Moose Domain".

 Membership

 Until at least the 1970s, membership was restricted to white men of "sound mind and body, in good standing in the community, engaged in lawful business who are able to speak and write the English language".
-In June 1972 the Supreme Court handed down a decision partially in the Order's favor, saying that a Moose Lodge in Harrisburg, Pennsylvania, need not have its state liquor license revoked because it refused to serve a black guest, but that the state could subsequently condition its license on nondiscriminatory practices.
+In June 1972 the Supreme Court of the United States handed down a decision partially in the Order's favor, saying that a Moose Lodge in Harrisburg, Pennsylvania, need not have its state liquor license revoked because it refused to serve a Black guest, but that the state could subsequently condition its license on nondiscriminatory practices.

-In the early 1920s the LOOM reportedly had over half a million members, with 32,570 in the Mooseheart Legion and 5,178 in the Junior Order of Moose.
+In the early 1920s, the LOOM reportedly had over half a million members, with 32,570 in the Mooseheart Legion and 5,178 in the Junior Order of Moose.